zhangce/kbp/README.md

 The application performs the following high-level steps:

 1. Load data from provided database dump
 2. Extract features.
-This step includes steps to:
+This includes steps to:
   - Extract entity mentions from sentences
-  - Extract lexical and syntactic features from relation mentions (entity mention pairs in the same sentence)
+  - Extract lexical and syntactic features from mention-level relation candidates (entity mention pairs in the same sentence)
   - Extract candidates for coreferent mentions
   - Extract features for entity linking (linking Freebase entities to mentions in text)
-  - Generate positive and negative training examples for relation mentions
+  - Generate positive and negative training examples for relation candidates
-  - Extract the relation mentions
+  - Extract the non-example mention-level relation candidates
 3. Generate a factor graph using inference rules
 4. Perform inference and learning
 5. Generate results

+Note that in this example we will refer to mention-level relation candidates and relation mentions.

 For simplicity, we will start by loading a database dump that contains all of the tables necessary to run the system.